What does an immigration lawyer do?

 What courses should I take?

-Take all the courses offered on immigration law and participate in the Immigrant Rights Clinic.
+Take all the courses offered on immigration law.
 Here are some other courses to consider:

 You can also consider taking classes to improve or develop your foreign language skills.

 Student attorneys represent real clients under the supervision of the law faculty.
 As with other UB Law Clinics, students become are admitted to the Maryland Bar for the duration of the clinic.

 Students engage in direct client representation on issues such as asylum, protection of battered immigrants, protection of victims of crime, cancellation of removal and family reunification.
 Students also perform immigrant rights policy work.